Thomas Meunier: 2017–18 season

-2018–19, 2019–20 seasons
+2018–19 season

 On 18 September 2018, Meunier scored a goal in a 2–3 loss to Liverpool in 2018–19 UEFA Champions League group stage.
 On 6 March 2019, he came on as a substitute in a 1–3 loss to Manchester United, in which Paris Saint-Germain were eliminated from the Champions League round of 16 on away goals.

+2019–20 season

 In the 2019–20 UEFA Champions League group stage, he scored a goal in a 3–0 win over Real Madrid on 18 September 2019.
 On 4 March 2020, he played his last match with Paris Saint-Germain in a 5–1 win over Lyon in the 2019–20 Coupe de France semi-final.
+PSG ultimately reached the final of the Champions League, but as this was postponed until August, Meunier had already for Dortmund by that time.

 Borussia Dortmund

 On 25 June 2020, it was announced that Meunier would be joining Borussia Dortmund from PSG on a four-year deal as a free agent.

+Trabzonspor

+On 7 February 2024, Meunier moved to Trabzonspor in Turkey.

+Lille

+On 19 July 2024, French club Lille announced the signing of Meunier on a two-year contract.

 International career

 Youth career

 After appearing for the Belgium U15 team, Meunier was called up for the Belgium U21 team for the first time in February 2011, but did not play.

 Meunier was called up for the second time in August 2011 and finally made his Belgium U21 debut on 9 August 2011, in a 3–2 friendly loss against Turkey U21.
 On 6 September 2011, he then scored his first U21 goal, in the 2013 UEFA European Under-21 Football Championship qualification 4–1 home win over Azerbaijan U21.
 He made seven appearances (five of those were in 2013 UEFA European Under-21 Football Championship qualification matches) and scored once for the Belgium U21 team.